 Bipolar disorder is a mood disorder whose main symptom is an abnormality of mood.

-Persons afflicted with bipolar disorder experience periods of sever depression as well as period of mania – a mood state that is the opposite of depression to some extent)
+Persons afflicted with bipolar disorder experience periods of severe depression as well as a period of mania – a mood state that is the opposite of depression to some extent.

 While not many individuals with bipolar disorder experience a full-blown manic episode, mania is the most unmistakable of the abnormal mood states which makes it a good place to start when diagnosing bipolar disorder.